Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

     The user have to try again button, which will direct him to beginning of the game.

 ### Issues ###
-Wrong import link been copied in css file, spotted only during css validation
+Wrong import link has been copied in css file, spotted only during css validation

-While doing responsivness on google development tool, website on iPad looked perfect, however when friend was cheking on iPad, website was a bit lower than expected.
-Couldn't find issue.
+While doing responsiveness on google development tool, website on iPad looked perfect, however when friend was cheking on iPad, website centering was a bit lower than expected.
+Couldn't find solution.

 HTML validation showed warning that script in final.html on line 13-16 in not required, however when tried to to remove it, was not able to submit form.